SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-custom-content-type-to-a-sharepoint-hostedsharepoint-add-in.md

-# Add a custom content type to a SharePoint-hostedSharePoint Add-in
+# Add a custom content type to a SharePoint-hosted SharePoint Add-in
 Learn how to include custom content types in an SharePoint Add-ins.